huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 processor_list = LogitsProcessorList([processor])
 ```

-Concatenate the prompt and the `anime` style prompt defined in the `styles` dictionary earlier.
+Combine the prompt and the `anime` style prompt defined in the `styles` dictionary earlier.

 ```py
 prompt = "a road beside a river with trees and a village, studio ghibli style"